 There are major airports in both Bellingham and Seattle, Washington.
 From Bellingham, the entrance to the park is about an hour and a half drive.
 From Seattle, it’s about three hours.
 Route 20, also known as the North Cascade Highway, was completed in 1972, and takes visitors on a smooth, easy ride through some seriously imposing terrain.
-Aside from a few dirt roads, it’s the only road through the park, and it’s closed in the winter.
-There’s no entrance fee to get into the park, but a few trailheads require a $5 parking pass.
+Aside from a few dirt roads, it’s the only road through the park, and it’s closed in the winter, and oftentimes into the spring.
+There’s no entrance fee to get into North Cascades National Park, but a few trail heads require a $5 parking pass.

-Okay, route 20 is really the only road through the park, but what a beautiful way to go!
-We arrived from the east, in the middle of a 10,000-mile road trip across America.
-You really have to visit both sides of the mountain range — they are so incredibly different from each other.
+So route 20 is really the only road through the park, but what a beautiful way to go!
+Our family arrived from the east, in the middle of a 10,000-mile road trip across America, and what we were most impressed with, was how incredibly different the eastern and western slopes of the mountains are.
 The eastern slopes have a very dry, old-west feel to them, with lots of sagebrush, horses, and ranch land.
 After cresting the mountains and heading down the western slope, we found ourselves in the midst of lush old-growth forests, dark and drippy, and covered with moss.
 We loved the juxtaposition of the two climates converging within a few hours drive.

 The night before we traveled into the park, we camped in a little campground just outside of Wauconda in the Okanogan National Forest.
 It was kind of a rowdy place and the campsites were nestled around a swamp/pond that wasn’t good for swimming.
 The folks at the campground convinced us to visit the little town of Winthrop the next day on our way into the park.
 They promised wild-west tourism, shopping, and good eats.